pawij/vebm/README.md

 # Variational Event-Based Model (vEBM)

+# NOTE: this code will be deprecated soon.
+The new version, Latent Event Mapping (LEMING), will be found on the lab website here: https://github.com/lililab-sussex/leming/

 The vEBM is a probabilistic disease progression model that leverages optimal transport to scale to large feature sets, enabling rapid, low-compute inference of fine-grained multi-modal trajectories.
 It can